zhimsel/dotfiles/README.md

 Each file that needs to be symlinked has a corresponding `.link` file.
 It's a simple text file that contains the paths where the related file should be linked.
 For instance, `vimrc` has a `vimrc.link` file that contains `~/.vimrc`.
 A symlink will be created at `~/.vimrc` that points to the `vimrc` file in this repo.
 The `.link` files support multiple link targets; just place each on on its own line.

 Please keep in mind that this script *should* not change any files, but it *might*, so please read the script and understand what it does before you run it.
-Any existing files are renamed with the '.local' extension.
-If a file with the '.local' extension already exists, it does nothing and notifies you that manual intervention is needed.
+Any existing files are backed up first.

 If you would like to only link *some* of the files, simply remove the corresponding `.link` file.